luxeengine/alpha/docs_src/Luxe/guide.input.md

 ###Accessing input events
 ---
-Your [game class](luxe.Game.html) has a bunch of functions that can (and will) be called when an event happens.
+Your Game class has a bunch of functions that can (and will) be called when an event happens.
 The reason that this is a function (and not say, an event) is because a function call is immediate.

 As soon as luxe obtains an input event from the system it will immediately call your code to handle it.
 This is to avoid unnessary delays in handling touches or key/gamepad press and minimize latency when making games.